RED-CANDLE-GAMES-CO-LTD/MonoFSM/README.md

 ## Overview

-RCGMakerFSM is a comprehensive Finite State Machine (FSM) framework for Unity, designed to simplify the implementation of complex game behaviors and logic.
+MonoFSM is a comprehensive Finite State Machine (FSM) framework for Unity, designed to simplify the implementation of complex game behaviors and logic.
 The framework provides a visual and modular approach to designing state machines, making it easier to create, debug, and maintain game systems.
 [Nine Sols](https://store.steampowered.com/app/1809540/Nine_Sols/) is the first project to use this framework, and it has been developed and tested in the context of that game.
 ## Pre-requirement Dependencies
 ### Paid Tools